• twitter-icon

 • IV.
 The above amount shall be calculated for all such common capital goods for every tax period namely a month

-• V. The amount of credit to be added to output tax liability attributable to exempt supplies out of input tax for common use of capital goods shall be: Credit attributable to exempt supplies = Value of exempt supplies/Total Turnover * Credit for a tax period
+• V. The amount of credit to be added to output tax liability attributable to exempt supplies out of input tax for the common use of capital goods shall be: Credit attributable to exempt supplies = Value of exempt supplies/Total Turnover * Credit for a tax period

 • VI.
 Remaining amount after deducting credit attributable towards exempt supplies will be allowed as ITC